 \begin{definition} Let $\cat{E}$ be a category and $u \co \cat{J} \to \Arr{\cat{E}}$ be a diagram of arrows.
 An \textsc{awfs} $(\comonad{L},\monad{R})$ on $\cat{E}$ is \emph{cofibrantly generated by $u$} when we have an isomorphism

 of double categories. \end{definition}

-\begin{remark} Because the projection sending an \textsc{awfs} to its double category of $\monad{R}$-algebras is fully faithful in an appropriate sense \cite[Proposition 2]{bourke-garner:16}, the \textsc{awfs} cofibrantly generated by a category is unique up to isomorphism if it exists.
+The projection sending an \textsc{awfs} to its double category of $\monad{R}$-algebras is 2-fully faithful \cite[Proposition 2]{bourke-garner:16}, so the \textsc{awfs} cofibrantly generated by a category is unique up to isomorphism if it exists.
 Bourke and Garner also define what it means for an \textsc{awfs} to be generated by a \emph{double} functor $\dcat{J} \to \Sq{\cat{E}}$ \cite[\S6]{bourke-garner:16}, but we will not consider this more general case.